brpratt/fok-dotnet/README.md

 - [Docker](https://www.docker.com/)
 - [minikube](https://minikube.sigs.k8s.io/docs/)

-Note: other cluster tools will likely work (e.g. [kind](https://kind.sigs.k8s.io/) or even a managed cloud cluster) but the directions in this repo assume you are using minikube.
+**Note:** other cluster tools will likely work (e.g. [kind](https://kind.sigs.k8s.io/) or even a managed cloud cluster) but the directions in this repo assume you are using minikube.

 ### Codespaces

 If you don't want to install any of the above tools locally, the default [GitHub Codespaces](https://github.com/features/codespaces) image contains all the necessary tools.

-Note: the majority of the code was developed using GitHub Codespaces.
+**Note:** the majority of the code was developed using GitHub Codespaces :octocat:

 ## Running